 Hackers are using the COVID-19 outbreak to trick victims into downloading booby-trapped documents to spread malware and ransomware, even among health centres and those who are trying to save lives.

-If you are a victim of a Cyber-Crime: please contact Dyfed-Powys Police on 101.
+Do you think you are a victim of a Cyber-Crime?

 7th April 2020

 Tarian Technology shows pupils how to program robots to race each other